Thalassery: Literature and journalism

 The first Malayalam short story Vasanavikriti was written by Vengayil Kunhiraman Nayanar in Thalassery.
 Indulekha, the first major Malayalam novel was published from Thalassery.
 Veenapoovu, the poem by Kumaran Asan was also published from Thalassery.
 Thinker and orator M N Vijayan spent a lifetime in Thalassery.
-Thalassery is also home to writer N Prabhakaran.
+Thalassery is also home to writer N. Prabhakaran.
 Actor and screenwriter Sreenivasan hails from Thalassery.

-William Logan was conversant in Malayalam, Tamil and Telugu.
+William Logan was said to be fluent in Malayalam, Tamil and Telugu.
 He is remembered for his 1887 guide to the Malabar District, popularly known as the Malabar Manual.

-Journalism

-The first two Malayalam newspapers Rajyasamacharam (1847) and Paschimodayam (1847) were published from Illikunnu, Nettoor in Tellicherry by Herman Gundert, who was the editor of the journal and was a religious propagator from German Basal Evangelical Mission Society(BEMP).
+Rajyasamacharam and Paschimodayam (the first two Malayalam newspapers) were published from Illikunnu, Nettoor in Tellicherry in 1847 by Hermann Gundert, who was the editor of the journal and was a religious propagator from the Basel Evangelical Mission Society (BEMP).
 Rajyasamacharam started publishing from Illikkunnu in Thalassery City.

 Circus

-Vishnu Pant Chhatre's Great Indian Circus, established in 1880 at Bombay was the first circus establishment in India.
-A tour of Thalassery led to the meeting of Chhatre with Keeleri Kunhikannan a martial arts trainer.
+Vishnu Pant Chhatre's Great Indian Circus, established in 1880 in Bombay, was the first circus establishment in India.
+A tour of Thalassery led to the meeting of Chhatre with Keeleri Kunhikannan, a martial arts trainer.
 Keeleri Kunjikannan established the first dedicated circus school in India in 1901.
 He is known as "the father of Kerala Circus".
-A Circus Academy was inaugurated in Thalassery in 2010.
+A circus academy was inaugurated in Thalassery in 2010.